 This course deals with the methods and materials appropriate for basic arts experiences in early childhood education.
 Students will develop strategies and procedures for introducing children to experiences and environments based on cumulative, developmental and diverse learning situations.
-Projects in visual arts, music, dance and theater will be explored both in class and on site with opportunity and methods for class management and selfassessment.
+Projects in visual arts, music, dance and theater will be explored both in class and on site with opportunity and methods for class management and self-assessment.
 Code 3 course fee.

-ARTS 181 Art History I 3 cr.
-A survey of the visual arts, focusing on the sculpture, painting and architecture from the Prehistoric through the Gothic periods, this course explores the motivations, motifs, and vocabulary of art within its physical and socio-political context.
+ARTS 181 Art from Prehistory to Middle Ages 3 cr

+A survey of the visual arts, focusing on the sculpture, painting and architecture from the Prehistoric through the Gothic periods, this course explores the motivations, motifs, and vocabulary of art within its physical and sociopolitical context.
 Emphasis will be placed on identification of works and their association with their time period, culture and subsequent characteristics.
 Code 3 course fee.

-ARTS 182 Art History II 3 cr.
+ARTS 182 Art from Renaissance to Modern World 3 cr.